Tihaozi/codeLab/README.md

-# CodeLab
+# labs
-A Place for Codes Testing of my Experiences in Python and Especialy in GUI.
+A Place for Daily Testing Codes.
+Especially in Pipeline Programming.

-I'm working everyday ...